AlexBHarley/deepstream.io-website/src/docs/client-js/datasync-client-record/readme.md

 description: This class gives you access to all methods related to data-sync
 ---

-`ds.record` gives you access to all methods related to data-sync.
+`client.record` gives you access to all methods related to data-sync.

 ## Prerequisite